The-AI-Alliance/microsite-template/.github/PULL_REQUEST_TEMPLATE/general_code_pr.md

 ## Code Changes
 Provide an overview of the code changes made:

-* New files or directories added
+* Important new files or directories added
-* Modified files or functions
+* Important modified files or functions
-* Deleted files or functions
+* Important deleted files or functions

 ## Example Usage
 Include an example of how to use the new function or feature: